Innovation labs have found a new home in healthcare as essential tools for developing solutions to some of the industry's biggest problems.

 In many respects, Fuse looks more like a startup than a healthcare company.
-It’s adapted techniques from startups, including a three-step innovation process that allows the company to pivot to new ideas quickly.
+It has adapted techniques from startups, including a 3-step innovation process that allows the company to pivot to new ideas quickly.

 - JLABS was formed as an incubator to support healthcare entrepreneurs.

-- Johnson & Johnson Development Corporation is the venture capitalist arm, providing funding across a number of segments in the industry.
+- Johnson & Johnson Development Corporation (JJDC) is the venture capital arm, providing funding across a number of segments in the industry.

 - Janssen Business Development coordinates with corporate entities for collaborations or mergers & acquisitions.